11bio/examples/README.md

 To run Python examples, you'll need [Python 3.6+](https://www.python.org).
 To run Javascript examples, you need to install [Node.js](https://nodejs.org/).

-**Important**: Server is in demo mode and hence will allow only 10 ordering requests requests per second and 5 non-ordering requests per second.
-Any excess request will return code 503 for now.
-This is demo protection, [contact us](https://docs.google.com/forms/d/e/1FAIpQLSd60ZSqPlNxEGRJBgShFG9cRyk1px35WdkHqWfGteO1kyypoA/viewform?usp=sf_link) if you'll like to remove that cap off
+**Important**: Server is in demo mode and hence will allow only 20 requests per second per IP address.
+Any excess request will return code 503 (Service Temporarily Unavailable) for now.
+This is demo protection, [contact us](https://docs.google.com/forms/d/e/1FAIpQLSd60ZSqPlNxEGRJBgShFG9cRyk1px35WdkHqWfGteO1kyypoA/viewform?usp=sf_link) if you'll like to remove that limit off

 **Python examples:**